Fire Marshal Responsibilities

 By carrying out checks at certain intervals dependent on the check the fire marshal can then identify any issues as they arise and report them to the relevant persons for further action to be taken.

-fire safety risk assessment procedure so they are up to date on all current requirements and areas of workplace fire safety that could do with improving.
+The fire marshal also known as a fire warden should also take part in the fire safety risk assessment procedure so they are up to date on all current requirements and areas of workplace fire safety that could do with improving.

 The role of fire marshal will normally be designated down from the fire safety responsible person, usually the business owner.